tedcor/comfyui-install/README.md

-# ComfyUI Ubuntu Install With RTX 5070Ti
+# ComfyUI Install On Ubuntu 24.04, python 3.12 With RTX 5070Ti
 ## Install comfyui inside a unique folder with it's own python virtual environment.
 ### Ubuntu 24.04 With Python 3.12
 Instructions to install drivers for your Nvidia Blackwell GPU aka RTX 5090, 5080, 5070, etc can be found here.